WHKZ: History

-Agreement was reached for Pittsburgh's Pentecostal Temple Church to acquire WHKZ for a reported sale price of $550,000 and was eventually approved by the FCC, but eventually fell through.
-The station remained owned and operated by Salem Communications until August 15, 2019, when WHKZ and the construction permit for its forthcoming FM translator was included in a multi-station purchase by Immaculate Heart Media, Inc. valued at $8,732,125; it became an owned and operated station of the Relevant Radio network upon the deal's closing.
+Agreement was reached for Pittsburgh's Pentecostal Temple Church to acquire WHKZ from Salem Communications for a reported sale price of $550,000 and was eventually approved by the Federal Communications Commission, but eventually fell through.

+The station remained owned and operated by Salem Media Group until August 15, 2019, when WHKZ and the construction permit for its forthcoming FM translator was included in a multi-station purchase by Immaculate Heart Media, Inc. valued at $8,732,125; it became an owned and operated station of the Relevant Radio network upon the deal's closing.
 The sale closed on November 14, and WHKZ switched programming to the Relevant Radio network.